ghodss/kubernetes.github.io/docs/getting-started-guides/fedora/flannel_multi_node_cluster.md

 **Perform following commands on the Kubernetes master**

-* Configure flannel by creating a `flannel-config.json` in your current directory on fed-master. flannel provides udp and vxlan among other overlay networking backend options.
+* Configure flannel by creating a `flannel-config.json` in your current directory on fed-master.
+Flannel provides udp and vxlan among other overlay networking backend options.
 In this guide, we choose kernel based vxlan backend.
 The contents of the json are:

 ```json
 {